Lawrence Reed: Foundation for Economic Education (since 2008)

 On September 1, 2008, Reed became president of the Foundation for Economic Education (FEE).
 FEE, founded in 1946 by Leonard Read, has been recognized as the first not-for-profit organization of its kind, familiarizing people with free-market economics.
 As president, Reed hoped to reassert FEE's position as a "mothership" for the freedom movement at large.
 According to Reed, "FEE believes a free society is not only possible, it is imperative because there is no acceptable alternative for a civilized people.
 Our vision for the future is that through education, men and women will understand the moral, philosophic and economic principles that undergird a free society.
 They will appreciate the direct connection between those principles and their material and spiritual welfare.
 They will strive to pass those principles on from one generation to the next."

-Economic philosophy

-Reed identifies with the Austrian School of economics and has referred to competition as one of the highest and most beneficial forms of human cooperation.